e-kwsm/composable_kernel/example/ck_tile/01_fmha/README.md

-                if not equal to h, then this is GQA/MQA case -s    seqlen_q. if group-mode, means the average value of seqlen_q (default:3328) total_seqlen_q = seqlen_q * batch, and seqlen_q per batch may vary also with "-s=s0,s1,s2..." comma seperated int to set per batch seqlen(group-mode) -s_k    seqlen_k (including new key/value), -1 means equal to s (default:-1) -d    head dim for q, k (default:128)
+                if not equal to h, then this is GQA/MQA case -s    seqlen_q. if group-mode, means the average value of seqlen_q (default:3328) total_seqlen_q = seqlen_q * batch, and seqlen_q per batch may vary also with "-s=s0,s1,s2..." comma separated int to set per batch seqlen(group-mode) -s_k    seqlen_k (including new key/value), -1 means equal to s (default:-1) -d    head dim for q, k (default:128)
         -d_v    head dim for v, -1 means equal to d (default:-1)